NewsHispanic Heritage Month

 Initially, young ladies would wear white gowns to signify innocence.
 However, things are getting more creative with different dress colors, themes, and surprises for guests.

 “We had a young lady come in in a helicopter.
 Things have changed so much.
-Back then, the traditional color was a lot more of the light blue, we do a lot of black, your shades golds, champagne now of course," Rodriguez added.
+Back then, the traditional color was a lot more of light blue; we do a lot of black, your shades of gold.
+Champagne now, of course," Rodriguez added.

-He and his family say they hope to expand in the future and continue making dreams come true across the Coastal Bend.
+He and his family hope to expand in the future and continue making dreams come true in the Coastal Bend.

 For the latest local news updates, click here, or download the KRIS 6 News App.